British English Vowel Chart

 If you have any questions/confusions, I suggest you look at the FAQs below the chart.

-- Listen to the Vowels by clicking on the vowel symbols.
+- Listen to the Vowels by clicking on the vowel boxes.

-- Listen to Words with a particular vowel sound by clicking on the arrow.
+- Listen to Words with a particular vowel sound by clicking on the little arrow in the top-right corner of each vowel box.

-The recordings are by a male native speaker born in 1987.
+The recordings are by me (a male native speaker born in 1987).

 If you are using a mobile phone, then turn the phone on its side to view the whole chart more easily.